 - a) U.S and Non-U.S. High Yield Bonds Below investment grade (i.e., <BBB/Baa) rated bonds issued by public corporations with a perceived higher risk of default.
 Investors in these securities hope to benefit from spread tightening relative to investment grade bonds and from their higher overall yields, i.e., income. - b) Emerging Markets Debt (Local, Hard, Sovereign and Corporate) Debt issued by the governments ("sovereign") of developing, or emerging, countries.
 Additionally, debt issued by corporations domiciled within emerging markets countries can be investment grade or below investment grade rated debt.
 Also can be issued in a foreign external, or "hard", currency (e.g., U.S. dollars, Euros, etc.) or in the country's local currency.
 Investors in these securities hope to benefit from spread tightening relative to investment grade and/or domestic bonds and from their higher overall yields. - c) Leveraged Loans Loans extended to high yield (i.e., below investment grade) or levered borrowers, generally by banks or other financial institutions.
-The loans are not levered the borrowers are.
+The loans are not levered - the borrowers are.
 Hence, there is a perceived higher risk of default.
 Leveraged loans tend to have short maturities and are higher in the capital structure than regular debt of the company.
 Investors in these securities hope to achieve higher than investment grade bond returns due to their higher yields. - d) Distressed Debt Debt of issuers that 1) are sufficiently financially impaired where there is a high risk of default or bankruptcy, 2) have already defaulted on financial obligations, or 3) have entered into bankruptcy proceedings.
-Investors in these securities hope to achieve high returns through financial or other restructuring at the issuing company. - e) Opportunistic or Special Debt Situations Debt which may not fit within the preceding categories that may offer a unique investment opportunity due to broader economic or financial conditions. - f) Direct Lending Includes loans that are primarily floating rate debt obligations made to non-investment grade borrowers.
-Private direct lending involves a limited number of investors that structure terms of a transaction directly with a middle market or small corporate borrower.
-There is generally a limited public market with a middle market or small corporate borrower.
-Additionally, there is generally a limited public market for these loans and they are usually refinanced prior to maturity or held to maturity by one or a relatively small number of investors.
-Investors expect to earn a yield which is higher than publicly traded corporate debt to compensate for a higher degree of risk.
+Investors in these securities hope to achieve high returns through financial or other restructuring at the issuing company. - e) Opportunistic or Special Debt Situations Debt which may not fit within the preceding categories that may offer a unique investment opportunity due to broader economic or financial conditions.

-The primary return objective for the LACERS' Credit Opportunities program is to outperform a custom weighted benchmark of 11.8% Bloomberg US HY 2% Capped / 11.8% Credit Suisse Leveraged Loan Index / 31.4% of a blended 50% JPM EMB GD and 50% JPM GBI-EM GD / 45% Credit Suisse Leveraged Loan Index QTR Lagged over a market cycle.
+The primary return objective for the LACERS' Credit Opportunities program is to outperform a custom weighted benchmark of 28.6% Bloomberg US HY 2% Capped / 28.6% S&P UBS Leveraged Loan Index2 / 42.8% of a blended 50% JPM EMB GD and 50% JPM GBI-EM GD over a market cycle.
 Performance evaluation on a risk-adjusted basis shall consider the diversification impact of Credit Opportunities on the LACERS Total Fund.
 Returns will be calculated after management fees.